16 And when even was now come, his disciples went down unto the sea,

 21 Then they willingly received him into the ship: and immediately the ship was at the land whither they went.

--I like how Jesus introduces Himself here to put His disciples at ease.
-He doesn’t say “It is Jesus”, simply “It is I” and immediately the disciples recognized Him.
-This is even more poignant when we consider that they had already seen Jesus walking on the water and that sight made them afraid.
-They didn’t understand what they saw but they immediately recognized what they heard.
+-I like how Jesus introduces Himself here to put His disciples at ease; He doesn’t say “It is Jesus”, simply “It is I” and immediately the disciples recognized Him.
+This is even more poignant when we consider that they had already seen Jesus walking on the water and that sight made them afraid because they didn’t recognize Him.
+(Matthew 14:26) They didn’t understand what they saw but they immediately recognized what they heard.
 In John 10:27, Jesus tells us that “when he putteth forth his own sheep, he goeth before them, and the sheep follow him: for they know his voice.”
-There’s plenty about the Lord that’s beyond our knowledge and understanding, things that would overwhelm us and even terrify us.
+There’s plenty about the Lord that’s beyond our understanding, things that would overwhelm and even terrify us.
 On the day you finally see Him, you may not even recognize Him.
 But if you’ve trusted the Lord for salvation, you’ll know His voice when you hear it.